 - Consider countless other opportunities that you may hear about; volunteer work should meet the criteria described above

-- Note: Travel time can be included as part of your time volunteering (i.e., include travel time as part of your service hours in Track It Forward, the PVMN electronic tracking system)
+- Note: Travel time in excess of 30 minutes may be counted towards volunteer hours for MN instructors or presenters (i.e., include this excess travel time as part of your service hours in Track It Forward, the PVMN electronic tracking system)

 Additional Resources for PVMN Candidates (Students)